rmsk2/rustpwman/README.md

 As the value of `viewer_cmd` you can use `eog` (Gnome) or `xdg-open` on Linux, `open -a Preview` on MacOS and `explorer.exe` under Windows.

-When setting the template strings through the TUI you have to enter the values without double quotes and seprate the individual values by commas.
+When setting the template strings through the TUI you have to enter the values without double quotes and seperate the individual values by commas.
 If you put white space in front of or at the end of a value it will be trimmed.
 If you enter an empty string in the TUI's edit box then no template strings will be set and the value will be omitted from the saved config file.